victorclaessen/home-assistant.io/source/_integrations/binary_sensor.mqtt.markdown

   description: Sets the [class of the device](/integrations/binary_sensor/#device-class), changing the device state and icon that is displayed on the frontend.
 The `device_class` can be `null`.
   required: false
   type: string
+enable_state_write_suppression:
+  description: "Enabled by default.
+When set to `false`, this will not suppress state changes when an update is received.
+This will ensure the `last_report` attribute to be updated."
+  required: false
+  type: boolean
+  default: true
 enabled_by_default:
   description: Flag which defines if the entity should be enabled when first added.
   required: false